sttoracle/ORACASB/README.md

 ![](images/CASB/health_indicators.png)

-There are 5 Health indicator tabs into which the various services being monitored are shorted into :
+There are 5 Health indicator tabs into which the various services being monitored are shorted into:

 ![](images/CASB/icon_risk_unreachable_big.png)— Status: Application instance is unreachable.